List of Call the Midwife characters: Sister Monica Joan

 In the final episode of Series 1, after recovering from pneumonia, she is arrested for stealing trinkets from the market: some ribbons, a handkerchief, a china robin and several other things.
 Later, she is suspected of stealing a ring, a bracelet and a pearl necklace, which were discovered by Jenny Lee.
 Sister Monica Joan then went to hide them in her knitting bag and they were found by Sister Evangelina and Sister Julienne, who called the police.
 Sister Monica Joan is then put on trial, and Mother Jesu Emanuel (Mother Superior of the order) testifies that Sister Monica Joan inherited those items from her mother and no crime was committed.
 In light of Monica Joan's age and moments of forgetfulness, she is acquitted of the trinket thefts.

 In Series 2, she reconciles with her nephew and his family, fears that she is useless, spends a lot of money on taxis to see her nephew, much to the chagrin of Sister Julienne, recovers from angina, escapes a holiday with Sister Evangelina to Chichester, judges a baby show, and pays for a child's funeral.
 Sister Monica Joan is very close to and gets on well with Jenny.
 In the 2015 Christmas special, she runs away from the convent after an argument with Sister Evangelina, returning to her childhood home with the belief that everyone should go back to their home, prompted by Barbara's comment that she was not allowed back to Liverpool for Christmas.
 She returns just in time for their appearance on the BBC.

+In Series 12, Sister Monica Joan assisted at the maternity home during a gastroenteritis outbreak despite concerns about her age.
+She insisted her age and wisdom are beneficial, not a complication.

+While Nancy Corrigan was working at Nonnatus House, her daughter Colette grew close to Sister Monica Joan.
+When painting a picture of someone inspirational, Colette found that Sister Monica Joan is hiding a dog called "Nothing".